ipfs/roadmap/WG_DYNAMIC_DATA_AND_CAPABILITIES.md

 #### 1.9.
 (DX) The working group has partnered with a third party on development of a production-quality collaborative application (P4)

 #### 1.10.
-(DX) peer-star interfaces and types are formally defined (language agnostic) (P4)
+(DX) peer-base interfaces and types are formally defined (language agnostic) (P4)

 Notes:
 *   Discuss this with libp2p and IPFS teams.
 *   Check out WebIDL.
-*   Try to make this more iterative (not waterfall) as peer-star-app stabilizes so that we can start implementing some of these components in other languages / platforms.
+*   Try to make this more iterative (not waterfall) as peer-base stabilizes so that we can start implementing some of these components in other languages / platforms.

 #### 1.11.
 (DX) Identity Manager PoC v0.1 is released and is easy to integrate into an existing web DApp (well tested and documented) (P4)